CyVerse-learning-materials/foss-2020/github_action/eht.rst

          run: docker push ${{ secrets.DOCKERHUB_USERNAME }}/eht-demo:latest

 Once you are done, commit it.
 And go back to "Actions" tab.
-Because editing the Action workflow is itself a Git commit, it triggers Action to restart the workflow.
+Because editing the Action workflow is itself a Git commit, it triggers GitHub Action to rerun the workflow.
 If it works, you it should have built a Docker image and push it to Docker Hub.

 **EHT Image Reconstruction"**